TheLazySquid/FabricModManager/README.md

-# Fabric Mod Manager
+# Fast Mod Manager

-Fabric Mod manager is a command line tool to install, update and otherwise manage mods for the Fabric mod loader.
+Fast Mod manager is a command line tool to install, update and otherwise manage mods for minecraft.

 ## Installation